microsoft/fast/.github/pull_request_template.md

         - Be concise.
         - Use all lowercase characters.
         - Use imperative, present tense (e.g. `add` not `adds`.)
-        - Do not end your discription with a period.
+        - Do not end your description with a period.
         - Avoid redundant words.
         - Start your description with `add`, `update`, or `remove.`